2022 annual Award of Excellence in Nursing: call for nominations

 The letters of reference or support would be strengthened by referencing the merit criteria as outlined above.
 They can be provided by, as an example, a supervisor, manager, colleague, community member or leadership, client.

 Incomplete nomination packages will not be considered.
-Please include candidate or nominees full name, title and organization on all documentation.
+Please include the nominee's full name, title and organization on all documentation.

-Nominees will be evaluated by a selection committee only on the information provided within this package.
+Nominees will be evaluated by a selection committee only on the information provided within the nomination package.